 Stablecoins Are Having Their Heyday

-Because of the Trump administration's pro-crypto stance, as of 2025, banks are figuring out how to issue stablecoins and collect fees.
-Stablecoins provide a global money exchange with lower fees than typical bank transfers, so there is a lot of incentive worldwide.
-They also provide faster execution.
+Because stablecoins provide a global money exchange with lower fees than typical bank transfers, there is a lot of incentive worldwide.
+They also provide execution in minutes or even seconds compared with one to five business days for traditional international transfers.

 The Privacy Advantage

-Two Ways to Maintain Stability
+Two Approaches to Stability

 TerraUSD).
 See